anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 You'll see you get almost correct results.
 For 1 & 1, it will give something like 0.95 but you can always round it :)

 Now what we actually did is approximating the derivatives.
-Derivative actually means change and this is what we have done.
+Derivative means change and this is what we have done.
 In fact, the mathematical definition of derivative is:

 $$ L = \lim_{h \rightarrow 0} \frac{f(a+h) - f(a)}{h} $$